mspaintmsi/superUser/SCRIPTING.md

 	superUser64 /wrc child_process.exe
 	echo Exit code is: %errorlevel%

-As above, but the child process, if it is a console application, shares the parent's console window:

-	superUser64 /wrsc child_process.exe

 Returns only the superUser exit code, not the child process exit code: